Social Psychology 2 2017/2018

 14th week - Applied Social Psychology : Gender, racism , violence,

-15th week - Social Psychology Applied : politics, culture, environment , consumer , justice, organizational / job.
-Evaluation of classes and elapsed half .
+15th week - Social Psychology Applied : politics, culture, environment, consumer, justice, organizational / job.
+Evaluation of classes and the semester.
 Evaluation of the course.

 Demonstration of the syllabus coherence with the curricular unit's objectives